LGBTQ rights in the Middle East: Helem

 Helem (Arabic: حلم) is an NGO based in Lebanon, established in the 2000s, that has the main goal of annulling article 534 in Lebanon's Penal Code which punishes "unnatural sexual intercourse", particularly sexual relations involve anal sex.
 The organization was the first of its kind within the Arab World.
 Helem is an acronym for Himaya Lubnaniya lil Mithliyeen wal Mithliyat, which translates to "Lebanese protection for gays and lesbians".
 The acronym itself means "dream".
 The Penal Code is most commonly used to target people that do not conform to society's gender binary system.
 Individuals who express gender non-conformity are punished not only through the Penal Code but also in the interest of maintaining public morality.
-Helem's other goals include making Lebanese society more aware about the AIDS epidemic and other sexually transmitted diseases in the country and advocating for the rights of Lebanese LGBT individuals.
+Helem's other goals include making Lebanese society more aware about the AIDS epidemic and other sexually transmitted diseases in the country and advocating for the rights of Lebanese LGBTQ individuals.
 Helem also allows allies to access membership to the organization.
-Although Helem was started to address the rights of the LGBT Community, it has incorporated social work into the organization's mission.
+Although Helem was started to address the rights of the LGBTQ Community, it has incorporated social work into the organization's mission.
 The organization advocates for marginalized communities throughout Lebanon and the Arab World.
 Helem seeks to "work not only on issues related to identity and civil/political rights, but also prioritize social and economic rights by leveraging law, development, and community mobilization as tools for equality and liberation.

 The focus on marginalized communities sparked outrage throughout Lebanon when Helem invited people who weren't of Lebanese nationality into the organization during the Cedar Revolution.
 Helem supports and advocates for domestic workers and refugees, including those who have left their home countries in fear of discrimination due to their sexual orientation.
 In 2006, Helem joined Samidoun.
 Helem created an annual event called "international day against homophobia" (IDAHO) and the first event took place in May 2005.
 The organization has faced scrutiny and obstacles from the government and members of the community whilst trying to carry out their mission.
 A longstanding belief throughout the community is that Helem is trying to impose Western imperialism and ideals in Lebanon and throughout the Arab World.